Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 everything was fine except that I was put on migraine prevention medication.

-Exercise which used to be passion were impossible to do, post workout sickness
+Exercise which used to be my passion was impossible to do, post workout sickness

 lingered for 3 to 4 weeks.
 Resultantly, I had to completely stop it.